In this article, we explain how to disable the recording of form field data.

-Before we start, it’s worth noting that, although in SessionCam we refer to this process as 'masking' or ‘starring out’, in effect rather than just obscuring the data, when recording, we do not view, capture or store the data.
-Instead any data entered into disabled fields displays as an asterisk e.g. ****.
+Before we start, it’s worth noting that, although in SessionCam we refer to this process as 'masking' or ‘starring out’, in effect rather than just obscuring the data, when recording we never capture and therefore never store the data.
+Instead, any data entered into disabled fields displays as an asterisk e.g. ****.
 For numeric fields, if your field uses HTML5, numbers will display customer input as a single 0, this is because the HTML5 field validation rules restrict adding an * or any non-numeric character in the field.

 Now that’s out of the way, we can explore how you can do this.
 SessionCam supports two different methods of disabling form fields:

 Method 1: define fields within your HTML code